7 Signs Your Well Pump Is Failing (Do Not Ignore #3)

 High

-If you turn on a faucet and the water comes out in bursts or sputters, interspersed with air, the pump is likely drawing air rather than water.
-This happens when the water level in the well drops below the pump intake, or when the pump itself has developed a seal failure that allows air to enter the system.
-Air in the lines is an urgent sign.
-A pump running dry (pumping air instead of water) can burn out the motor very quickly, often within minutes to hours, converting a repairable problem into a full pump replacement.
-If you notice sputtering water, reduce water use immediately and call a well professional.
-The issue may be a temporarily low water table during a drought (in which case the water level may recover) or it may indicate the pump is failing and needs to be replaced.
+Water coming out in bursts interspersed with air means the pump is drawing air instead of water.
+This happens when the water level in the well drops below the pump intake, or when the pump has developed a seal failure.
+A pump running dry can burn out the motor within minutes to hours, converting a repairable problem into a full replacement.

 3